Samsung RF28R7351SR Internal Water Lines & Ice Room Door Gasket Replacement

 Samsung RF28R7351SR Internal Water Line and Ice Room Door Gasket Repair Guide

-The Samsung RF28R7351SR is a premium French door refrigerator with an integrated ice maker and dispenser system.
-Like all refrigerators with ice-making capabilities, the internal water delivery system requires proper maintenance.
-This comprehensive guide covers replacing internal water lines and the ice room door gasket—two of the most common repairs needed on this model.
-Whether you’re experiencing water pooling in the freezer compartment or noticing ice buildup around the ice chute, this guide will walk you through the diagnosis and repair process step-by-step.
+Hi, I’m Drew Callahan.
+After traveling over 80,000 miles across North America in three different rigs, I’ve gained hands-on experience fixing appliances in every climate imaginable.
+From replacing parts on dryers, washers, fridges, and ice makers in garages, campgrounds, and even RVs, I’ve tackled it all out of necessity.
+Today, I’m diving into the Samsung RF28R7351SR, a premium French door refrigerator that comes with an integrated ice maker and dispenser system.
+Like any fridge with ice-making capabilities, its internal water delivery system needs regular maintenance.
+In this guide, I’ll take you through the steps to replace the internal water lines and the ice room door gasket—two common repairs for this model.
+If you’re dealing with water pooling in the freezer or ice buildup around the ice chute, stick with me as we walk through the diagnosis and repair process step-by-step.

 ⚠️ Safety Warning

-Before beginning any repair on your Samsung RF28R7351SR:
+Before you start any repair on your Samsung RF28R7351SR, keep safety in mind:

 • Disconnect the power: Unplug the refrigerator from the wall outlet or turn off the circuit breaker.
-Do not work on a powered appliance.
+We don’t want to work on a powered appliance.

-• Turn off the water supply: Locate the water shut-off valve behind or near your refrigerator and turn it clockwise to stop water flow.
+• Turn off the water supply: Find the water shut-off valve behind or near your refrigerator and turn it clockwise to stop the water flow.

-• Allow pressure to release: Wait 5 minutes after disconnecting power to allow any residual water pressure in the lines to dissipate.
+• Allow pressure to release: Wait 5 minutes after disconnecting power to let any residual water pressure in the lines dissipate.

-• Expect water drainage: Have towels and a shallow pan ready.
-Residual water may spill when disconnecting water lines.
+• Expect water drainage: Be ready with towels and a shallow pan.
+Residual water may spill when you disconnect the water lines.

 Understanding the Water Line System in the RF28R7351SR